Issue Deep Dive

 In line with its overall ODA policy, Norway contributes significant climate finance to multilateral organizations, though not all these funds are counted as ODA.

-Norway is increasing climate ODA in 2023: In its 2023 ODA budget, the Norwegian government allocated NOK1.9 billion, or US$198 million, to its budget line for ‘climate, environment, and oceans.’
-In addition, NOK5.5 billion, or US$572 million, was budgeted for ‘business development, agriculture, and renewable energy.’
-Of this, NOK816 million, or US$85 million, was earmarked for renewable energy.
-Funding for renewable energy nearly doubled between 2021 and 2022 and will remain stable in 2023.
+In its 2024 ODA budget, the Norwegian government has allocated NOK2 billion, or US$208 million, to the budget line for ‘climate, environment, and oceans.’
+In addition, NOK5.8 billion, or US$603 million is budgeted for ‘business development, agriculture, and renewable energy.’
+Of this, NOK1 billion, or US$104 million, is earmarked for renewable energy.
+Funding for renewable energy has nearly doubled from 2021-2023 and continues to increase in 2024.

-In addition to these funds provided by the MFA, Norway’s largest climate-finance initiative is NICFI, which receives NOK3 billion per year, or US$312 million, for emissions reduction and climate adaptation in partner countries.
+In addition to these funds provided by the MFA, Norway’s largest climate-finance initiative is NICFI, which received US$312 million, for emissions reduction and climate adaptation in partner countries.

 Key Bodies